kutlugsahin/impair/README.md

 export const AutoComplete = component.fromViewModel<AutoCompleteProps>(AutoCompleteViewModel)
 ```

-### Lifecycles
+### Lifecycle

 Thera are lifecycle decorators for services and view models.
-Decorated methods will reflect the actual component lifecycles.
+Decorated methods will reflect the actual component lifecycle.
 When they are used in a service they reflect the lifecycle of the ServiceProvider component.
 When used in a view model that view model’s component will be reflected.

 - **@onMount**: called when the component is mounted
 - **@onUnmount**: called when the component is unmounted